Research

 Education: MA, American Indian Studies, University of Tucson; BA, Native American Studies, University of Oklahoma

-Research interests: domestic and international repatriation; indigenous cultural and intellectual property rights; repatriation policy and development
+Research interests: domestic and international repatriation; Indigenous cultural and intellectual property rights; repatriation policy and development

 Email: swiftj@si.edu